Isolationism (album)

 Ambient 4: Isolationism is a 1994 studio album of new material by various ambient artists released on the Virgin Records label, part of its Ambient series.
 The compilation was issued as a double CD, packaged in a slimline case.
-It was compiled by and features liner notes by Kevin Martin.
+It was compiled and features liner notes by Kevin Martin.
 It was the first in the series to be composed entirely of new, exclusive material.

 Background

-The term "isolationism" was coined by British musician Kevin Martin and first appeared in print in a September 1993 issue of The Wire magazine.
+The term "isolationism", in a musical context, was coined by British musician Kevin Martin and first appeared in print in a September 1993 issue of The Wire magazine.
 He described it as a form of fractured, subdued music that "pushed away" listeners.

 James Plotkin identifies Brian Eno's ambient works as the greatest influence on the isolationist scene, along with American experimental music such as Illusion of Safety.